 The Status Field displays the current operating status of the control display.
-Most items in the status field are only visible when in the View Menu or an alarm condition is present.
+Most items in the status field are only visible when in the VIEW Menu or an alarm condition is present.

 ltem Description SANI Sanitation Mode is active.
 Momentarily energizes a field installed sanitation pump and operates heater at an elevated setpoint temperature.
-HAND Hand Mode has been activated in the Manual Override Menu.
+HAND Hand Mode has been activated in the OVERRIDE Menu.
 This function allows the user to manually control the operation and firing rate of the burner.
-OFF The Off mode indicates that the system has been disabled in the Manual Override Menu.
-PURG The Purge mode indicates that individual pumps have been activated in the Manual Override Menu.
-IDLE The EOS is Idle do to no demand for heat ARSW The EOS is attempting to purge but waiting for the air proving switch to prove blower air flow PREP The EOS is Pre-Purging the burner system IGN The Hot Surface Igniter is hot and the gas valve has opened to attempt burner ignition (4 seconds) BURN The Burner has ignited and the flame has been sensed.
+OFF The Off mode indicates that the system has been disabled in the OVERRIDE Menu.
+PURG The Purge mode indicates that individual pumps have been activated in the OVERRIDE Menu.
+IDLE The EOS is Idle do to no demand for heat ARSW The EOS is attempting to purge but waiting for the air proving of blower air flow PREP The EOS is Pre-Purging the burner system IGN The Hot Surface Igniter is hot and the gas valve has opened to attempt burner ignition (4 seconds) BURN The Burner has ignited and the flame has been sensed.
 POST The Call for Heat has ended and the EOS is Post-Purging the burner system